M-Berenguer/alien_invasion/README.md

     4. Save the file, and the settings will be applied immediately.

-    With this configuration we avoid the appearance of problems that are not real, such as:
+    Why?
+Because with this configuration we avoid the appearance of problems that are not real, such as:

     ```log
      Module 'pygame' has no 'init' member #2502